JellyWX/soundfx-rs/README.md

 ### Building

-Use the Cargo.toml file to build it.
-Simple as.
-Don't need anything like MySQL libs and stuff because SQLx includes its own pure Rust one.
-Needs Rust 1.43+
+Run the migrations in the `migrations` directory to set up the database.

+Use Cargo to build the executable.

 ### Running & Config

-The bot connects to the MySQL server URL defined in a `.env` file in the working directory of the program.
+The bot connects to the MySQL server URL defined in the environment.

-Config options:
+Environment variables read:
 * `DISCORD_TOKEN`- your token (required)
 * `DATABASE_URL`- your database URL (required)
-* `DISCONNECT_CYCLES`- specifies the number of inactivity cycles before the bot should disconnect itself from a voice channel
-* `DISCONNECT_CYCLE_DELAY`- specifies the delay between cleanup cycles
+* `UPLOAD_MAX_SIZE`- specifies the maximum file size to allow in bytes (defaults to 2097152 (2MB))
 * `MAX_SOUNDS`- specifies how many sounds a user should be allowed without Patreon
 * `PATREON_GUILD`- specifies the ID of the guild being used for Patreon benefits
 * `PATREON_ROLE`- specifies the role being checked for Patreon benefits
 * `CACHING_LOCATION`- specifies the location in which to cache the audio files (defaults to `/tmp/`)

+The bot will also consider variables in a `.env` file in the working directory.